 The Commission encourages employees in need of assistance with a controlled substance to seek proper medical or psychological help.
 The Commission also offers help through the Employee Assistance Program (EAP).
 This service is provided in partnership with Health Resources and is available 24 hours a day, seven days a week.
-For more information or to take advantage of EAP, contact Health Resources directly at 800-759-8122.
+For more information or to take advantage of EAP, contact Health Resources directly at 800-759-8122 medical marijuana, on SRPC premises, at other locations where SRPC work is performed, and while operating vehicles used for Commission field work or other Commission purposes.